 How to Get Around Florence Italy Walking

-Most places within the historical center can be reached by foot within 10-20 minutes.
+Most places within the historical center can be reached on foot within 10-20 minutes.
 Although the streets can at times be crowded, and the sidewalks notoriously narrow, knowing which routes to take to get where you need to go easily and avoid the crowds has big advantages.
 Walking also allows you to take in all the beauty of the city along the way.
-If you need help finding your way, or carrying light shopping bags or a piece of luggage, you can always use the Prontopia app to request help from a friendly local in Florence.
+If you need help finding your way, or carrying light shopping bags or a piece of luggage, you can always use Prontopia to request help from a friendly local in Florence.

 How to Get Around Florence Italy by Taxi